 Of course, you also need to enter information like the name, address, and identification number of the person you made the payment to on Form 1099-MISC.
 And, include your business information.

 There are also additional boxes on Form 1099-MISC you can use to report extra information, like taxes withheld and excess golden parachute payments.

 After reporting miscellaneous payment amounts in the appropriate boxes on Forms 1099-MISC, distribute them to the appropriate parties:

 - Copy 1: State tax department (if applicable)

 - Copy 2: Recipient (to be filed with their state income tax return)

 - Copy C: Your records

-This is not intended as legal advice; for more information, please click here.
+This article has been updated from its original publication date of July 17, 2013.This is not intended as legal advice; for more information, please click here.